 - Complete the following steps to start from the desktop: - 1.
 Place the Software Selections CD in the CD-ROM drive. - 2.
 Click the Software Selections icon on the Windows desktop. - 3.
-The Software Selections menu appears. - Complete the following steps to start from Access IBM: - 1.
-Double-click the Access IBM icon; then, click Customize \rightarrow Installing additional software. - 2.
+The Software Selections menu appears. - Complete the following steps to start from Access IBM: - Double-click the Access IBM icon; then, click Customize → Installing additional software. - 2.
 You will be prompted to insert the Software Selections CD in the CD-ROM drive.
 The Software Selections main menu appears after you insert the CD into the CD-ROM drive and close the drive tray.

-After a program is installed, you can access it by clicking Start \rightarrow Programs and selecting it from the menu.
+After a program is installed, you can access the program by clicking Start All > Programs (or Start → Programs in Windows 2000) and selecting it from the menu.
 For most programs, support documentation is built into the online Help system; for some, online documentation is also provided.